 Public Administrators, Public Guardians and Public Conservators act under the authority granted by the California Superior Court, but are solely a county function and funded with county General Funds.
-The recent rise in interest in conservatorships as vehicles to help manage justice involved and homeless populations also places significant fiscal pressure on county guardians and conservators.
+The Formatted: Font: +Body (Calibri), 11 pt recent rise in interest in conservatorships as vehicles to help manage justice involved and homeless populations also places significant fiscal pressure on county guardians and conservators.